originphp/website/source/docs/model/behaviors.md

 ### Delocalize Behavior

 This behavior delocalizes data such as dates and numbers from locale format, and converts this into MySQL format for saving.

+### Elasticsearch Behavior

+Automatically integrate your application with Elasticsearch.
+See the [Elasticsearch Behavior](/docs/model/elasticsearch-behavior) for more information.